gavischneider/band-dot-rand/README.md

 Discover a new band.
 Or six.

 bandDotRand is a random artist generator.
 You can discover (or rediscover) a new band on every page load.

-bandDotRand gets all its music data from the Spotify API.
+It gets all its music data from the Spotify API.

 bandDotRand was built with TypeScript, React, TailwindCSS, Node.js & Express.